putitsimply/christian-bible-explained/1-timothy.md

 ## What this book is

 1 Timothy is a letter in the New Testament.
-It is written like advice from an older Christian leader (Paul) to a younger leader (Timothy), who is helping run a local <a href="glossary.md#church"><span title="A community of Christians, not just a building.">church</span></a>, traditionally linked to the city of Ephesus.
+It is written like advice from an older Christian leader (Paul) to a younger leader (Timothy), who is helping run a local [church[^gl_church]](glossary.md#church), traditionally linked to the city of Ephesus.

 ## What it contains

 Here is what happens in the letter, in order:

-Timothy is told to deal with “false teaching”, meaning ideas being taught in the <a href="glossary.md#church"><span title="A community of Christians, not just a building.">church</span></a> that the writer thinks are wrong or distracting.
+Timothy is told to deal with “false teaching”, meaning ideas being taught in the [church[^gl_church]](glossary.md#church) that the writer thinks are wrong or distracting.
 The letter warns against people who argue about endless debates and use religion to gain status or money.

-Next, it talks about public <a href="glossary.md#worship"><span title="Actions showing devotion to God (prayer, songs, rituals).">worship</span></a>.
-The <a href="glossary.md#church"><span title="A community of Christians, not just a building.">church</span></a> is encouraged to pray for everyone, including kings and government leaders, so society can be peaceful.
+Next, it talks about public [worship[^gl_worship]](glossary.md#worship).
+The [church[^gl_church]](glossary.md#church) is encouraged to pray for everyone, including kings and government leaders, so society can be peaceful.
 The letter also says the message about Jesus is for all kinds of people, not just one group.

-Then it moves to <a href="glossary.md#church"><span title="A community of Christians, not just a building.">church</span></a> leadership.
+Then it moves to [church[^gl_church]](glossary.md#church) leadership.
 It lists qualities expected of leaders.
 Two roles are described:

 * **Overseer** (often understood as a main leader or pastor): should be self-controlled, trustworthy, not violent, not greedy, and able to teach.
 * **Deacon** (a helper-leader who serves the community): should also be honest, dependable, and not controlled by alcohol or greed.
-The letter explains why the <a href="glossary.md#church"><span title="A community of Christians, not just a building.">church</span></a> needs good leaders, because the <a href="glossary.md#church"><span title="A community of Christians, not just a building.">church</span></a> is meant to support and protect its beliefs and way of life.
+The letter explains why the [church[^gl_church]](glossary.md#church) needs good leaders, because the [church[^gl_church]](glossary.md#church) is meant to support and protect its beliefs and way of life.

 A big section is about Timothy himself: how he should act, teach, and stay brave even if people look down on him for being young.
 He is told to model good behaviour, keep learning, and use his gifts responsibly.

-After that, the letter gives practical instructions for caring for different people in the <a href="glossary.md#church"><span title="A community of Christians, not just a building.">church</span></a>, especially older members, families, and widows (women whose husbands have died).
-It encourages families to care for their own relatives first, and for the <a href="glossary.md#church"><span title="A community of Christians, not just a building.">church</span></a> to support widows who have no one else.
+After that, the letter gives practical instructions for caring for different people in the [church[^gl_church]](glossary.md#church), especially older members, families, and widows (women whose husbands have died).
+It encourages families to care for their own relatives first, and for the [church[^gl_church]](glossary.md#church) to support widows who have no one else.

 It also talks about workers and social relationships, including slaves and masters in the ancient world.
-The focus is on respectful behaviour and not using <a href="glossary.md#faith"><span title="Trust; in Christianity, trusting God and Jesus.">faith</span></a> as an excuse for troublemaking.
+The focus is on respectful behaviour and not using [faith[^gl_faith]](glossary.md#faith) as an excuse for troublemaking.

 Near the end, the letter strongly warns about the love of money.
 It says chasing wealth can trap people, while contentment and generosity are better.
-Timothy is urged to “fight the good fight”, meaning to keep going with courage, <a href="glossary.md#faith"><span title="Trust; in Christianity, trusting God and Jesus.">faith</span></a>, and integrity.
+Timothy is urged to “fight the good fight”, meaning to keep going with courage, [faith[^gl_faith]](glossary.md#faith), and integrity.

 The letter finishes with a final reminder to avoid pointless arguments and to guard what Timothy has been trusted to teach.

 ## Big ideas

-* The letter focuses on <a href="glossary.md#church"><span title="A community of Christians, not just a building.">church</span></a> teaching, leadership character, and community care.
+* The letter focuses on [church[^gl_church]](glossary.md#church) teaching, leadership character, and community care.
 * It warns about using religion for status or money.
-* Practical <a href="glossary.md#faith"><span title="Trust; in Christianity, trusting God and Jesus.">faith</span></a> includes fairness, responsibility, and generosity.
+* Practical [faith[^gl_faith]](glossary.md#faith) includes fairness, responsibility, and generosity.

+[^gl_church]: A community of Christians, not just a building.

+[^gl_worship]: Actions showing devotion to God (prayer, songs, rituals).

+[^gl_faith]: Trust; in Christianity, trusting God and Jesus.